nayana487/web-servers-and-apis/readme.md

 - Concert Schedules and ticket metadata

-## Web API's
+## Web APIs

-The prevelance of web API's have increased 10x with the rise of Javascript and advent of web programming techniques allowing the communication of small pieces of data, without having to refresh the entire page.
+The prevalance of web APIs have increased 10x with the rise of Javascript and advent of web programming techniques allowing the communication of small pieces of data, without having to refresh the entire page.

 ![](https://snag.gy/ZsLvCz.jpg)

 With the growth of highly interactive websites, provided by AJAX programming techniques in Javascript, many languages started co-opting standards to communicate data to and from web servers mainly for two reasons:
 - Ease of integration
 - Consistent standards

+## You Do: Research APIs (15 minutes)
+1. Search for an API that interests you
+2. Read through the documentation to see what data is available to you
+3. Jot down three project ideas you'd be interested in pursuing using this API

 <a name="introduction"></a>
 ## Introduction